AreteChan/ai-mdx-translator/README.md

 1. Open the command palette with `Ctrl+Shift+P` (or `Cmd+Shift+P` if you're on a Mac)
 2. Type and select `Translate Markdown Files`
 3. Sit back and watch as your files get translated while maintaining all their original formatting!

+## Inspiration

+This project was inspired by [ai-translate-readme](https://github.com/wukaipeng-dev/ai-translate-readme).
+Thanks to the author!

 ## License